PEERINGTestbed/client/README.md

   sending the announcement through the peer identified by `id` only.
   Can be used multiple times to send announcements through multiple peers.
 Click [here][2] for a list of PEERING peers.

+* `[-R]`: This flag skips configuration of the data plane, and is particularly useful if using the app submodule to avoid conflicting routing rules.

+* `[-M]`: Change the announcements nexthop configuring mux to redirect packets into the user's container.
+Must be used with -m and a mux running a container.

   [2]: https://peering.ee.columbia.edu/peers/